sqorn/sqorn/README.md

 # sqorn

 **sqorn** is a SQL query builder designed to make querying your database a joy.
-It uses template strings and promises to provide a concise, elegant API. sqorn makes queries short and sweet without sacrificing the full power of SQL.
+It uses tagged template literals and promises to provide a concise, elegant API. sqorn makes queries short, structured, and intuitive while providing the full power of SQL.
+By default, sqorn streamlines query building by making assumptions about how database entities and query arguments are named.

+TODO: make express sel - whr - ret SELECT only

 **CURRENT STATUS: unimplemented, just an idea**